gerikzatorski/Baxter-Checkers-ME495_2016/README.md

 The code contained in this repository successfully grants Baxter the ability to autonomously compete against a human rival.
 A brief summary of how the <b>checkers</b> package works is provided below.

-### Materials
+### Materials and Hardware

+### Hardware Components

 The game is played on a home-made 6x6 checkerboard, with custom pieces.
 The human pieces are pieces of 1x3 wood painted white, and Baxter's pieces are wooden cubes covered in red painter's tape.
+The pieces were originally painted red, but it was more difficult for Baxter's camera to see that particular shade, so we switched to painter's tape.

 ![Board](https://github.com/enginerd887/Baxter-Checkers-ME495_2016/blob/master/checkers/screenshots/CheckerBoard.png)

-The board itself is composed of 3"x3" squres.
+The board itself is composed of 3"x3" squares.
 The white pieces are 2.5" square, 3/4" deep, and the red pieces are all 2" cubes.
 Note that cubes were chosen for Baxter's pieces because they give the gripper a larger surface area to work with.

 ### Node Network